SpencerRohan/TangoChallenge/README.md

   * I took this challenge as an opportunity to learn mocha and chai testing suites.
   * You can find all the test scripts in the ```test/*.js``` files.
   * If you wish to embed all the code for each assignment files, utilizing ```app.js``` would be the way to go.
-  * Each assignment is located in seperate files in the root directory.
+  * Each assignment is located in separate files in the root directory.
 The scripts have been exported in a module, something that I also wanted to play with for this challenge.

 ---